Hawxy/vuetify-3-extended-components-example-typescript/README.md

 # Vuetify 3 Extended Components Example (Typescript)

-Example project showing how to cleanly wrap & extend existing components without needing to reimplement the props.
+Example project showing how to cleanly wrap & extend existing components without needing to reimplement the props/slots.

 vee-validate is included as wrapping components for validation is a common scenario.